-Some astrologers believe that your dominant planets and signs in your birth chart are even more may have an even greater influence on you than your sun sign.
-Determining what your dominant planets and signs are is half the fun in reading your Birth Chart (check out our Interactive Birth Chart and how to interpret it to get yours).
+Some astrologers believe that your dominant planets and signs in your birth chart may have an even greater influence on you than your sun sign.
+Determining what your dominant planets and signs are is half the fun of reading your Birth Chart.

 Signs and the planet that rules them

-In astrology the nigh sky is essentially divided up into 12 “houses” (starting at the “9 o’clock” position on the chart and heading counter-clockwise).
+In astrology, the night sky is essentially divided up into 12 “houses” (starting at the “9 o’clock” position on the chart and heading counter-clockwise).

 As the earth spins, the sun and other planets are in each of these houses for approximately two hours (as there are 24 hours in a day) as do other planets.